birdofpreyru/react-utils/docs/docs/api/components/dropdown.md

   and a&nbsp;custom arrow.
 - `hiddenOption` &mdash; The "hidden option" element, which is rendered when the current dropdown value is _undefined_.

+- `invalid` &mdash; The corresponding classes are added to the underlying `<select>` element (in addition to the classes corresponding to the `select` key below) if the current dropdown's value does not match any of provided options (and, thus, it is invalid).

 - `label` &mdash; The optional dropdown label.
 - `option` &mdash; Each option element.
 - `select` &mdash; The underlying `<select>` element.